pnp/blog/content/post/microsoft-teams-community-call-march-2021.md

 **Call Summary:**

-This month\'s community call featured latest look at the **Teams Sample Repository** (consolidated sample code Repo for Teams platform), then two Community Sample Showcase entries:  **Business to Citizen Consumer Communication Bot** (allows citizen end-users with no Teams license to
+This month's community call featured latest look at the **Teams Sample Repository** (consolidated sample code Repo for Teams platform), then two Community Sample Showcase entries:  **Business to Citizen Consumer Communication Bot** (allows citizen end-users with no Teams license to